Designed Convergence

 Every multi-agent system is a game.
 You can either:

 Most engineering is (1).
-Mechanism design is (2).
-The CTO's job is (2).
+Mechanism design is (2), and the CTO's job is (2).

 Backward mechanism design asks: “What game produces the desired equilibrium?”
 It produces a system - a set of rules under which the desired outcome is the natural resting state.
 Systems are robust because they do not depend on any particular path.
 They depend on the incentive structure, which is invariant to the specific sequence of events.